aljedaxi/zettel/pages/10k (or a).md

 title: 10k (or a)
 ---

-## - begin with an exposition on the form of unity
+## begin with an exposition on numeracy: what it is to be countable